btplayingthru/shopbtc/README.md

 How it works
 ============
-The extension makes a call to Coinbase to get the latest exchange rate of USD -> BTC.
+The extension makes a call to CoinDesk/Coinbase to get the latest exchange rate of USD/BTC.
-Then the extension will try to find any values that look like USD and append an equivalent value in BTC.
+Then the extension will try to find any values that look like USD on the page and append an equivalent value in BTC.